tscolari/s3ckup/README.md

 s3ckup
 ====

+Note: I've rebuild this tool using GO, which I think makes more sense for this job.
+If you are interested, the GO version is at https://github.com/tscolari/s3kup.
+It has a few extra features, like listing and downloading.

 Ruby gem/command line tool for Incremental backuping to AWS S3.

 My motivation for this was to be used in a backup container for docker.
 But it's a command line that can be used in any